mohamed-m4gdy/Web-task/README.md

 # Fully responsive design for a smooth user experience on both mobile and desktop devices.

+# Localization Functionality
+## A function has been created in the scripts folder that can be executed with the command:

+# npm run getLang

+## This function retrieves all words defined using $t('') in the project and writes them to the localization files in the locales folder These files can be used to manage translations in the future.

 ### Setup

 ## Make sure to install the dependencies: